readingcapital/readingcapital.github.io/volume-1/index.md

 produces surplus-value is called *surplus labour-time*.
 The rate of exploitation is also equally expressed as (surplus labour-time)/(necessary labour-time).
-The sum of necessary labour-time and surplus labour-time is absolute extend of labour-time, i.e. the *working day*.
+The sum of necessary labour-time and surplus labour-time is absolute extend of labour-time, i.e. the working day.

 ### Chapter 10: The Working Day ###